uwcirg/logserver/README.md

 signed" or "search for <...> found 0 matches".
 Message generally captures the specific context from the code of the event being tracked, with all other details collected by a routine that can collect and populate the other top level attributes as specified below.

+Since we anticipate that events will undergo automated processing and there is only a single 'message' attribute, it seems likely that a message will have several json attributes, rather than be a simple string.
+But, either is legal.

 The following should be common to all events on a given system:
 ```json